FluentU/fluentu-leadbox/README.md

 # fluentu-leadbox
-Simple proof-of-concept plugin for emailing PDF download links.
+Simple plugin for generating PDFs from posts and emailing download links